How We Review Test Scores

 We don’t judge a book by its cover.
 Or its test scores.

 Our best advice?
 Do your best, but don’t stress.
 Take the test once or twice—students rarely raise their scores significantly after a second testing—then forget about it.
-We’re going to read the entire novel, start to finish, so don’t worry that we’ll get distracted by that blurb on the cover.
+We’re going to read your entire application from start to finish, and we’re not going to base our judgment on your application on a single number.

 TOEFL/IELTS/Person test of English (PTE)

 We don’t offer ESL classes, so if English isn’t your first language, it’s important to demonstrate that you are ready to jump into a high-level, demanding environment where the coursework is taught in English.
 All non-US citizens and non-permanent resident students for whom English is not their first language must submit test scores to demonstrate their English proficiency.
 We will accept the TOEFL (our TOEFL code is C182), IELTS or PTE.
 Strong applicants typically score: